CHARTOM: A Visual Theory-of-Mind Benchmark for LLMs on Misleading Charts: The Benchmark

 \subsection{Design of the \benchmark Benchmark}

 To explain our \benchmark benchmark, let us start with an example.

 \textbf{An example.} The pair of charts in Figure~\ref{fig:example_charts} share the same underlying data: (year=2018, dogs=250) and (year=2019, dogs=300).
-The left chart is standard, while we intentionally planted a potentially misleading manipulation to the right chart: we truncated the $y$-axis range so it starts at 240 instead of 0.
+The left chart has a standard design which we call ``non-manipulated'', while in the right chart, we intentionally planted a potentially misleading manipulation: we truncated the $y$-axis range so it starts at 240 instead of 0.
 This is to create a perceptual effect: the 2019 bar now appears much taller than the 2018 bar.
 For each of the two charts, we ask the following FACT and MIND questions. \begin{itemize} \item The \textbf{FACT} question is a chart comprehension question: \begin{quote} The following graph shows the number of dogs adopted.
 The dogs adopted in 2018 eat 1 million bags of dog food in their lifetimes.
 How much do the dogs adopted in 2019 eat in their lifetimes? \end{quote}

 \item The \textbf{MIND} question is a human performance question: \begin{quote} Here is a chart we will present to typical university students and ask them the following question:

 [THE FACT QUESTION ABOVE]